AnaMurinigo/BugTemplate/README.md

 # BugTemplate
-This is a bug template generator.
+This is a bug review generator.
 The functionality is simply generate a pdf file with the structure of a bug report